 The Never Burn List

-Pressure treated lumber also falls into the NEVER burn category. pressure treated wood is treated with a variety of chemicals so that the wood can be in contact with moisture and soil without rotting, these chemicals will release harmful toxins when the wood is burned, so always stay away from burning any lumber that is treated.
+Pressure treated lumber also falls into the NEVER burn category.
+Pressure treated wood is treated with a variety of chemicals.
+So that wood can be in contact with moisture and soil without rotting.
+These chemicals will release harmful toxins when the wood is burned, so always stay away from burning any lumber that is treated.